TopOTheHourBot/TopOTheHourBot/README.md

 The bot reads each incoming chat message searching for "scores" - a fraction whose denominator is 10, written vaguely like "X/10", where "X" is a number between 0 and 10.
 If a high density of scores can be found within a certain timespan, TopOTheHourBot will send a notification to the channel, telling the average score.

-TopOTheHourBot is a recognized partner to the [HasanHub](https://www.hasanhub.com/) project (developed by [chrcit](https://twitter.com/chrcit)).
+TopOTheHourBot is a partner to the [HasanHub](https://www.hasanhub.com/) project (developed by [chrcit](https://twitter.com/chrcit)).
 Average scores are sent to a HasanHub database for upcoming features of the website.

 ## FAQ